kibi-network/Kixt/-/Transmissions/index.md

 A <dfn id="dfn.header">header</dfn> provides metadata information about a [page].
 It is opened by `01 HEAD` and continues until the start of the [text]{::} (signalled by `02 BEGIN`) or the end of the [page]{::}, whichever occurs first.
-Headers must precede texts; consequently, a page with a header necessarily must begin with `01 HEAD` (optionally preceded by any number of `16 IDLE` or `1A INVALID` characters).
+Headers must precede texts; consequently, a page with a header necessarily must begin with `01 HEAD` (optionally preceded by any number of `16 IDLE`, `1A INVALID`, or `7F NOTHING` characters).

 The contents of [headers][header] define [RDF triples][RDF triple] whose subject is a node representing the current document.
 The predicate and object of each triple is separated by `1D PART SEPARATOR`, and the triples themselves are separated by `1C VOLUME SEPARATOR`.